 Pull-up resistors, series diodes and capacitors on the ICSPCLK and ICSPDAT pins are not recommended as they can interfere with the programmer/debugger communications to the device.
 If such discrete components are an application requirement, they need to be removed from the circuit during programming and debugging.
-Alternatively, refer to the AC/DC characteristics and timing requirements information in the respective device Flash programming specification for information on capacitive loading limits, and pin input voltage high $(V{IH})$ and input low $(V{IL})$ requirements.
+Alternatively, refer to the AC/DC characteristics and timing requirements information in the respective device Flash programming specification for information on capacitive loading limits as well as pin input voltage high ( $V{IH}$ ) and input low ( $V{IL}$ ) requirements.

-For device emulation, ensure that the "Communication Channel Select" (i.e., ICSPCLK/ICSPDAT pins), programmed into the device, matches the physical connections for the ICSP to the Microchip debugger/emulator tool.
+For device emulation, ensure that the "Communication Channel Select" pins (i.e., ICSPCLK/ICSPDAT) programmed into the device match the physical connections for the ICSP to the Microchip debugger/emulator tool.